FORT WORTH ISD ANNOUNCES NEW PARTNERSHIP FOR J. MARTIN JACQUET MIDDLE SCHOOL

 “The PLA academic model is focused on increasing achievement for historically underserved students by providing a rigorous, personalized and well-rounded experience,” said Dr. David Saenz, Fort Worth ISD Chief Innovation Officer.

-Earl Martin Phalen, Founder and CEO of Phalen Leadership Academies, states the PLA models rigorous curriculum; high quality professional development; a coaching cycle that develops teachers; enrichment opportunity for scholars; eLearning options, and authentic partnerships with parents and communities.
+Earl Martin Phalen, Founder and CEO of Phalen Leadership Academies, states the PLA models a rigorous curriculum; high-quality professional development; a coaching cycle that develops teachers; enrichment opportunities for scholars; eLearning options, and authentic partnerships with parents and communities.